Legally Betting on the 2024 Olympics

 However, a few states still consider the Olympics to be an amateur tournament and disallow Olympics odds – We're looking right at you, Iowa!
 So if that's the case in your state, just carry your Olympic torch to one of the overseas books listed on this page, and you'll get the best Olympic betting lines anywhere.

-Best Sportsbooks for Betting on the 2021 Olympics
+Best Sportsbooks For Betting On The Olympics

 The table below features our top recommendations for the industry's most trusted online sportsbooks offering Olympic betting odds.
 Each operator has been vetted by our team to ensure excellent wager selection, total legitimacy, unrivaled player safety, and rapid, guaranteed payouts.
-For further information about the sites listed below, check out our Sportsbook Reviews page.

 In either case, the following steps will get you ready to bet on the Olympic Games with any top-rated legal online sports betting site:

-- Review the available sports betting bonus offers and promotions to see if any apply to you.
+- Review the available legal sports betting bonus offers and promotions to see if any apply to you.
 You will usually find special Olympics online betting bonuses for the big event.

-- Fund your account from among the available sportsbook deposit options listed in your chosen site's banking suite.
+- Fund your account from among the available legal sportsbook deposit options listed in your chosen site's banking suite.
 Bitcoin and other cryptocurrencies will give you the most bang for your buck and the best Olympic bonuses.

 - Browse the odds boards and select the Olympic sports and outcomes you'd like to place wagers on.